sadhiin/DeepCrawl-Chat/docs/TASKS.md

      - Logging system with configurable levels
      - Error handling with error codes
      - Type definitions for common data structures

+4. **Redis Integration**
+   - Implemented async Redis connection pool utility in `src/deepcrawl_chat/core/redis.py` with config, logging, and error handling.
+   - Added Redis configuration schema and integrated it into the config system.
+   - Added test to verify Redis connection and ping.

 ### Next Steps